-The introduction of 5G networks in the years ahead will be a game-changer.
+The introduction of 5G networks in the years ahead will be a game-changer for the future of telecommunications industry.
 According to Gartner, by 2024 60% of telcos will have commercialised 5G services in major cities.
 With 5G, telcos will bring to bear a powerful tool that will enable new service layer plays that can help them drive new revenue streams, break into new markets and win new customers.

 Even today, in the nascent phase of 5G rollout, there are promising examples of telcos looking to grow into new areas.
 South Korea’s SK Telecom, for example, is developing a range of 5G and smart speaker applications for business verticals.
 Vodafone, meanwhile, is exploring new 5G technologies like Mobile Private Networks and Multi-Access Edge Computing, to deliver powerful computing capabilities in real-time to verticals including healthcare, manufacturing and smart cities.